xyz745/FairGenerate/Readme.md

 **LTDD: Linear Regression Based Training Data Debugging** LTDD is preprocessing algorithm that finds and removes the biased portion present in the features of the training data.
 We use the code they provided in the code repository: https://github.com/fairnesstest/LTDD

+**MirrorFair**
+MirrorFair is a preprocessing method that employs an ensemble approach to address fairness issues, grounded in the principles of counterfactual inference.
+It creates a counterfactual dataset from the original dataset and trains two separate models, one on the original dataset and the other on the counterfactual dataset.
+Finally, it adaptively combines the predictions from both models to produce fairer final decisions.
+We use the code they provided in the code repository: https://github.com/XY-Showing/FSE2024-MirrorFair

 **Reweighing: Data preprocessing techniques for classification without discrimination** Reweighing is a pre-processing method that calculates a weight value for each data point based on the expected probability and the observed probability, to help the unprivileged class have a greater chance of obtaining favorable prediction results.